 - 3D Design

-A third subject must also be chosen, which will lead to an A-Level qualification at the end of Year 2 (please note that this subject will not lead to a diploma qualification at the end of Year 1).
-The options are:
+A third subject must also be chosen, which will lead to an A Level qualification at the end of Year 2.

 - History of Art : Critical & Contextual Studies

 Students who are very weak in English will be exempt from choosing a third subject.
 Instead, they will follow an English as a Foreign Language (EFL) programme to ensure that they achieve the level of English required for progression to university.

 In Year 2, students continue with the three subjects that they chose in Year 1 in order to be ready to sit the A Level examinations in May.

 It is expected that by the start of Year 2, students can already demonstrate the level of English required for university entry (usually an overall IELTS score of 6.0, with a minimum of 5.5 in each of the four components).

-All Year 2 students attend the Creative Learning and Skills Programme (CLASP) one day a week at Central Saint Martins (Click here for more details).
+All Year 2 students attend the Creative Practice Programme (CPP) one day a week at Central Saint Martins (Click here for more details).
 This programme is in addition to A Level study.